MacedoFL/RepData_PeerAssessment1/PA1_template.md

 ![](PA1_template_files/figure-html/activity_hist-1.png)

-Analize the mean and median number of steps per day.
+Analyze the mean and median number of steps per day.

 ```r
 ## Report on mean and median